CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 3. Add a unique MLAG ID (clag-id) to each bond.

    For MLAG to operate correctly, the peer switches must know which links are dual-connected or are connected to the same host or switch.
 You must specify a unique MLAG ID (clag-id) for every dual-connected bond on each peer switch.
 The value must be between 1 and 65535 and must be the same on both peer switches for the bond to be considered dual-connected.

-The example commands use values 1 and 2:
+   When the switch receives a valid message from its peer, it knows that the `clagd` daemon is alive and executing on that peer.
+This causes `clagd` to change the system ID of each bond that is assigned a `clag-id` from the default value (the MAC address of the bond) to the system ID assigned to both peer switches, which makes the hosts connected to each switch act as if they are connected to the same system so that they use all ports within their bond.
+Additionally, `clagd` determines which bonds are dual-connected and modifies the forwarding and learning behavior to accommodate these dual-connected bonds.

     {{< tabs "TabID110 ">}}